Jules Feiffer: Personal life

 Feiffer was married thrice and had three children.
 His daughter Halley Feiffer is an actress and playwright.
 A second daughter, Kate Feiffer, is the author and playwright of My Mom Is Trying to Ruin My Life and other works.

 His third marriage took place in September 2016, when he married freelance writer JZ Holden; the ceremony combined Jewish and Buddhist traditions.
 Holden is the author of Illusion of Memory (2013).

 Feiffer lived in upstate New York with his wife and their two cats.
-On January 17, 2025, Feiffer died from congestive heart failure at his home in Richfield Springs, New York; he was 95 years old.
+Feiffer died from congestive heart failure at his home in Richfield Springs, New York on January 17, 2025, nine days before his 96th birthday.